emqx/emqx-docs/en_US/tutorial/deploy.md

 ## Deploying on QingCloud

 1. Create VPC network.
-2. Create a ‘private network’ for *EMQ X* cluster inside the VPC network, e.g. 192.168.0.0/24
+2. Create a ‘private network’ for *EMQX* cluster inside the VPC network, e.g. 192.168.0.0/24
-3. Create 2 *EMQ X* hosts inside the private network, like:
+3. Create 2 *EMQX* hosts inside the private network, like:

 | Node  | IP address  |
 | ----- | ----------- |